 Further to this, the Parties recognize the essential role communications will play in guaranteeing the success of the Committee and every effort will be made to ensure these lines of communication are kept open at all times.
 In addition, the Parties undertake to educate their principals as to the correct interpretation and application of Article 3 sub section 3.07.

-In witness whereof the Parties hereto have executed this Letter of Understanding on the 28th day of July 2017.
+In witness whereof the Parties hereto have executed this Letter of Understanding on the 4th of October, 2021.

-SIGNED ON BEHALF OF: UNITED STEELWORKERS
+SIGNED ON BEHALF OF: TECK HIGHLAND VALLEY COPPER PARTNERSHIP SIGNED ON BEHALF OF: UNITED STEELWORKERS